 Luxury suites to watch the Arizona Coyotes can be booked here!

-One of the most successful teams in the now defunct WHA, the team did not find the same achieve the same level of accomplishment in the NHL.
+One of the most successful teams in the now defunct WHA, the club did not find the same level of success and accomplishment in the NHL.
 Some of this adversity was due to the incredible play of Western Conference powerhouse teams of the day, which included the Edmonton Oilers and Calgary Flames.

-Financial issues plagued the team throughout the 1990s and eventually forced the sale of the team to a group that prompted relocated them to the US, landing them in Phoenix, Arizona.
-Under their new identity, the Coyotes continued to struggle on the ice, working hard but still coming up as mediocre in the standing.
+Financial issues plagued the team throughout the 1990s and eventually forced the sale of the team to a group that promptly relocated them to the US, landing them in Phoenix, Arizona.
+Under their new identity, the Coyotes continued to struggle on the ice, working hard but still coming up as mediocre in the standings.

-The early years in Phoenix are remembered, primarily, for the talent that was brought in to help spur the team.
+The early years in Phoenix are remembered, primarily, for the talent that was brought in to help spur the team forward.
 This would include great players such as Jeremy Roenick, Keith Tkachuk, and Rick Tocchet.
 Shane Doan emerged as a young star and Nikolai Khabibulin was steadfast in goal.
 And while the team did make the playoffs five times in their first six seasons in the desert, they could not find a way out of the first round.
-In fact, following their second round loss in 1987, the team did not win a playoff series until 2012, when the Coyotes shocked the Blackhawks in six games.
+In fact, following their second round loss in 1987 as the Whalers, the organization did not win a playoff series until 2012, when the Coyotes shocked the Blackhawks in six games.
 They would go on to defeat the Nashville Predators in the second round before being eliminated in the Western Conference Finals by the eventual Stanley Cup champion Los Angeles Kings in a five game series.

 Wayne Gretzky, part owner of the club, moved into the head coaching role in 2005.
-Though memorable for the legend behind the bench, the four Gretzky years in Phoenix did not produce a winning record or playoff appearance.
+Though memorable for having this hockey legend behind the bench, the four Gretzky years in Phoenix did not produce a winning record or playoff appearance.
 Upon passing the coaching baton to Dave Tippett, the Coyotes immediately saw a change, reaching 50 wins for the first time in their history.
-Three straight playoff appearances would follow, but resulted in little to no success.
-Tippett stayed on as coach, even through the team’s financial struggles, but after the strike shortened season of 2012-2013 he could not bring his team to the same level of play.
-The Coyotes have not made the playoffs since 2012 and parted ways with Tippett in the summer of 2017.
+Three straight playoff appearances would follow, but did not get them to the Finals.
+Tippett stayed on as coach even through the team’s financial struggles, but after the strike shortened season of 2012-2013 he could not bring his team to the same level of play.
+The Coyotes had not made the playoffs since 2012 and parted ways with Tippett in the summer of 2017.

 Some of the greatest players to suit up in Arizona include Shane Doan, Keith Tkachuk, Oliver Ekman-Larsson, Jeremy Roenick, Curtis Joseph, and Mike Smith.
 Additional information about the Arizona Coyotes hockey club can be found by clicking here.